nate-perry/Team6/Projects/P1/READMETeam.md

 Function: getLoc(Location loc): Returns the enum type that in the specified location on the Map object.

 Test: Creates an empty map and checks if the location of the center of the map is empty.

+Function attack(): This function will allow the ghost to attack pacman if pacman is in range.
+The gameOver variable is also updated.
+It returns true only if the attack was successful and false otherwise.

+Test: To test this we created a map with a ghost adjacent to pacman so that the ghost is in range.
+This test will assert that the attack was successful.